 Docker registry — an in cluster docker registry where our pipelines push application images, we will soon switch to using native cloud provider registries such as Google Container Registry, Azure Container Registry or Amazon Elastic Container Registry (ECR) for example.

-ChartMuseum — a registry for publishing Helm charts
+ChartMuseum — a Repository for publishing Helm charts

 Monocular — a UI used for discovering and running Helm charts